 - Add the turkey pieces, frying about 4 to 5 at a time, for about 2 to 3 minutes on each side until golden brown and cooked through.
-You may want to cut a piece open to make sure there is no pink inside.
 Drain on a sheet pan lined with paper towels.

 - To assemble the sandwiches, spread a layer of mashed potatoes on the bottom half of each roll.
 Top with a layer of stuffing, and then a layer of cranberry sauce.
 Add 2 to 3 pieces of fried turkey on top and then add a few pieces of fresh kale.